FAQ: Frequently Asked Questions

 heard the roar of the slide.
 It was so loud it is said that some people

-in the town of Cochrane, outside Calgary – over 200 km (120 mi) away
+in the town of Cochrane, outside Calgary – over 200 kilometres (120 miles) away

 – heard the noise from the Frank Slide.
 Ear-witnesses in and around Frank

-said the slide lasted approximately 100 seconds and said the sound was
+said the slide lasted approximately 100 seconds and that the sound was

 like steam escaping under high pressure.
 Based on how far the rocks extend